Uppark: Fire

 On 30 August 1989 the building was devastated by a fire caused by a workman's blowtorch whilst repairing lead flashing on the roof, just two days before the work was due to be completed.
 The fire broke out during opening hours.
 Many works of art and pieces of furniture were carried out of the burning building by members of the Meade-Fetherstonehaugh family, National Trust staff and members of the public.
 Although the garret and first floors collapsed onto the lower floors and the garret and first-floor contents were lost completely, the floors largely fell clear of the ground-floor walls and much of the panelling and decoration survived.

 Much of the contents of the ground floor were crushed but not burned; metalwork was able to be straightened and cleaned, crystal chandeliers were able to be reassembled, and even the elaborate tassels on the chandelier ropes were able to be conserved.
 The decision to restore the house came after it was determined that restoration would be a cheaper insurance settlement than complete payout for a total loss.

 Most of the pictures and furniture in the house were saved.
 The building has since been completely restored with many lost crafts relearned in the restoration process, and it reopened its doors in 1995.
+Some "critical markers" remain where visitors can still see the history of the fire, for example many of the floorboards on the principal ground floor retain burn marks.